hanrichard/Notebook/aws/aws learning doc/note.md

 - You can use a combination of DataSync and File Gateway to minimize your on-premises infrastructure while seamlessly connecting on-premises applications to your cloud storage.
 AWS DataSync enables you to automate and accelerate online data transfers to AWS storage services.
 File Gateway then provides your on-premises applications with low latency access to the migrated data.

 - AWS DataSync simplifies, automates, and accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.
 DataSync can copy data between Network File System (NFS), Server Message Block (SMB) file servers, self-managed object storage, or AWS Snowcone, and Amazon Simple Storage Service (Amazon S3) buckets, Amazon EFS file systems, and Amazon FSx for Windows File Server file systems.

+### vp gateway
+- A VPG is used to setup an AWS VPN which you can use in combination with Direct Connect to encrypt all data that traverses the Direct Connect link.
+This combination provides an IPsec-encrypted private connection that also reduces network costs, increases bandwidth throughput, and provides a more consistent network experience than internet-based VPN connections.

+### Using Route 53 Alias records
+Alias records are used to map resource record sets in your hosted zone to Amazon Elastic Load Balancing load balancers, API Gateway custom regional APIs and edge-optimized APIs, CloudFront Distributions, AWS Elastic Beanstalk environments, Amazon S3 buckets that are configured as website endpoints, Amazon VPC interface endpoints, and to other records in the same Hosted Zone.

+### global Accelerator
+- AWS Global Accelerator is a service in which you create accelerators to improve availability and performance of your applications for local and global users.
+Global Accelerator directs traffic to optimal endpoints over the AWS global network.
+This improves the availability and performance of your internet applications that are used by a global audience.
+Global Accelerator is a global service that supports endpoints in multiple AWS Regions, which are listed in the AWS Region Table.

+- By default, Global Accelerator provides you with two static IP addresses that you associate with your accelerator.
+(Or, instead of using the IP addresses that Global Accelerator provides, you can configure these entry points to be IPv4 addresses from your own IP address ranges that you bring to Global Accelerator.)

+- The static IP addresses are anycast from the AWS edge network and distribute incoming application traffic across multiple endpoint resources in multiple AWS Regions, which increases the availability of your applications.
+Endpoints can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses that are located in one AWS Region or multiple Regions.